benpolinsky/bp_custom_fields/README.md

 -- Flex content - More layout options (min + max, add row label override)
 - "No Fields - click add ____ to add " message if no fields in current level
 - abstract_resource creationn - must use lowercase in appearance - change that
+- abstract resource slug
+- THE INTEGRATION WITH DROPS AND LIQUID IS KEY!

 # BpCustomFields
 1. More Hierarchy field work - flex content -> check?